-Apple slices are a staple of toddler snack time, and we’re happy to report that the fiber-rich treat is also great for eliminating stinky bacteria that causes bad breath.
-The fiber content actually helps scrub teeth, according to the American Dental Association.
+Apple slices are a staple of toddler snack time, and we’re happy to report that the fibre-rich treat is also great for eliminating stinky bacteria that can cause bad breath.
+The fibre content actually helps scrub teeth, according to the American Dental Association.

-TIP: Not only does fiber content help clean teeth, chewing fruit such as apples and pears also boosts saliva production, which acts like a natural mouthwash.
+TIP: Not only does fibre content help clean teeth, chewing fruit such as apples and pears also boosts saliva production, which acts as a natural mouthwash.

-Simple carrot sticks are easy to prepare and is fantastic at helping freshen kiddos’ breath.
-Just like eating fruit triggers saliva production that can help nix bad breath, chomping crunchy vegetables such as carrots, cucumbers, or celery increases salvia, which then rinses away odor-causing bacteria.
+Simple carrot sticks are easy to prepare and are fantastic at helping freshen kiddos’ breath.
+Just like eating fruit triggers saliva production that can help nix bad breath, chomping crunchy vegetables such as carrots, cucumbers, or celery increases salvia, which then can help rinse away odour-causing bacteria.

 You can feel great about serving yogurt, too.
 Kids love it, and it is clinically shown to help with bad breath.
 Japanese researchers found that eating plain, sugar-free yogurt reduced hydrogen sulfide, a compound known as a common bad-breath culprit, in 80% of volunteers.